kuma35/pyusb-docs-ja/docs/api/usb/core/index.rst

    .. py:method:: configurations(self)

-      Return a tuple of the device configurations.
+      :return: a tuple of the device configurations.

    .. py:method:: langids(self)